 - 195-horsepower, 4.3-liter V-6 with iron block and cylinder heads, cam-in-block, two valves per cylinder and 260 pounds-feet of torque

 GM's electronic stability system includes rollover mitigation technology.
 It's standard on all V-8 models.
-The Silverado can be ordered with roof-mounted side curtain airbags to help protect cab occupants on LT and LTZ models, but seat-mounted side airbags are not available.
+Roof-mounted side curtain and seat-mounted side-impact airbags are now standard on all half-ton models.
 GM says its seat belt pretensioners activate during rear-end impacts.

 - Four-wheel antilock brakes